ETFs vs. index funds: What’s the difference?

 An ETF is a bundle of investment securities (i.e. stocks and bonds).
 Depending on the type of ETF in question, they typically track the performance and yield of a specific index, industry, commodity, or other assets.

-You can buy or sell shares in an ETF on the stock market as you would individual stocks.
+You can sell or buy shares in an ETF on the stock market as you would individual stocks.
 As a result, ETF prices fluctuate throughout the trading day as they are bought and sold on the market.

 What is an index fund?